sdbeng/data-analysis-sql-res/sql-1.md

 Many databases use SQL (Structured Query Language).
 SQL is a great way to access data and a great entry point to programming because its syntax (the specific vocabulary that gives instructions to the computer) is very human-readable.
 Without knowing any SQL, you might still be able to guess what each command will do.

-On her first day at ACME, Catherine wants to become familiar with the company's data, so she connects to the database and uses SQL to explore the database.
+On her first day at ACME, Serg wants to become familiar with the company's data, so she connects to the database and uses SQL to explore the database.

 Instructions
 1.